-Skoda has a strong record for safety and owner satisfaction, so the Kamiq should follow suit
+Skoda has a strong record for safety, so the Kamiq should follow suit

 In this review